Getting to Know the Servicemembers Civil Relief Act (SCRA)

 - Six percent cap on interest rates.
-You can reduce or cap interest rates on any credit card, mortgage, or other loan you or your spouse obtained before you entered active duty to 6 percent per year for the period you remain on active duty.
-To take advantage of this reduced interest rate, you must establish that your active duty assignment materially affects your ability to pay the loan (for instance, if going on active duty requires that you take a substantial pay cut).
-As of 2008, these provisions also apply to federally guaranteed student loans.
+You can reduce or cap interest rates on any automobile, home, or student loan or incurred credit card debt you or your spouse obtained before you entered active duty to 6 percent per year for the period you remain on active duty.
+To receive this benefit you must notify your lender in writing and include a copy of your orders to active duty service or a letter from your commanding officer that shows the date you began active duty service.
 These reduced rates do not apply to loans you obtained or new credit charges you made while on active duty.

 - Credit Rating Protection.
 Lenders cannot deny or revoke credit, change the terms of an existing loan, or refuse to grant credit because you sought SCRA protections.
 Any claim of rights under SCRA cannot be used as the basis for a lender to conclude that you are unable to pay a debt or to generate an adverse credit report.
 Furthermore, an insurer may not refuse to insure you based on any SCRA protections you may invoke.